karlospn/opentelemetry-metrics-demo/README.md

 # **Changelog**

-### **11/24/2023**
+### **11/29/2023**
 - Update application to .NET 8.
-- The application now uses a Ubuntu Chiseled base image instead of a Debian one.
+- The application now uses an Ubuntu Chiseled base image instead of a Debian one.
-- Rename ``OtelMetrics`` class to ``BookStoreMetrics``.
+- Rename the ``OtelMetrics`` class to ``BookStoreMetrics``.
-- The ``BookStoreMetrics`` class uses the new ``IMeterFactory`` to create the ``Meter``.
+- The ``BookStoreMetrics`` class uses the new ``IMeterFactory`` interface to create the ``Meter``.
-- Move Meter name from being a hardcode string to configuration.
+- Move the ``Meter`` name from being a hardcoded string to configuration.
-- Added some new C# 12 features like primary constructors and collection expressions.
+- Add some new C# 12 features like primary constructors and collection expressions.
 - Update OpenTelemetry packages to the latest version.
 - Update Grafana, Prometheus and OTEL Collector images used on the docker-compose to the most recent versions.
-- Fix a few broken panels on the Grafana dashboard due to the upgrade.
+- Fix a few broken panels on the Grafana dashboards due to the upgrade.
-- Deleted custom dashboard that use ASP.NET core metrics and replaced by the 2 new ones build by the .NET team itself.
+- Deleted the custom dashboard that uses ASP.NET core metrics and replaced it with the two new ones built by the .NET team itself.
 They can be found in the Grafana Store.
 Here's the [link](https://github.com/dotnet/aspire/tree/main/src/Grafana)

 ### **04/09/2023**
 - Update application to .NET 7.